-No contact is a set of guidelines you follow that will quickly get you to a point of peace and serenity and viewing your ex as part of your past, not your present.
-Essentially, you refuse any and all contact when possible.
-If you don’t have children this is a simple process.
+Essentially, the no contact rule means you refuse any and all contact when possible.
+If you don’t have children, this is a simple process.
 It entails breaking bad habits, self-control, and faith in yourself to get past the relationship and on with your life.

 If you do have children, use the rule to set boundaries.
 Maybe you will only talk in-person with your ex about drop-off and pick-up and refuse to communicate another way.
 In these situations, be sure to set some guidelines for emergencies, and don't let your ex (or yourself!) break those guidelines for any reason.

 Things Not to Do When You Go No Contact

 With a no contact rule in place, you must exhibit the self-control not to reach out when things remind you of your ex.
 This should be heeded especially if you simply want the gossip about their new life without you—you should never have a reason to ask how their new partner compares to you or even lurk on their online profiles to figure it out on your own.

 This also applies to sharing news about your child, except for emergencies and other serious matters.
 If they just won the spelling bee, let your child deliver the news; you would have nothing else to say about it anyway, and the temptation to let the conversation drift could be a backslide in your healing after your divorce.

 Simple Rules for No Contact

 - Only keep the most essential phone number in your contacts—if you both agreed only to contact via their landline number, delete their cell.

 - Remove their email address from your contact list and never respond to an email from them (unless it relates to the children).